msbit/tools/README.md

 Under Debian, Log into MySQL as the root user, using the specific maintainer user created at package install time.

+## NPM Updates

+    npm-updates.js

+Run NPM install in a NodeJS project after removing the existing lockfile, determine the appropriate direct and transitive dependencies, and add a Git commit with a corresponding message.

 ## Pkg Remove

     pkg-remove.sh <pkg-id>